jon-wei/druid/docs/content/misc/math-expr.md

 layout: doc_page
 ---

+# Druid Expressions

+NOTE: This feature is still experimental.
+It has not been optimized for performance yet, and its implementation is known to have significant inefficiencies.

-This expression language supports the following operators (listed in decreasing order of precedence).
+Druid's expression language supports the following operators (listed in decreasing order of precedence).

 |Operators|Description|
 |---------|-----------|